|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 of Pydna in 168 BC between Romans and the last Macedonian king Perseus.

-The defeated Macedonians, fighting right to left,
+The defeated Macedonians, fighting right to left, are distinguished

 Delphi Archaeological Museum.